sophon-crypto/fairstaking1kv/1kv-edst.md

 3. Stability: the official monitors the state of the verification node in 1kV at any time to ensure the stable operation of the node and eliminate the unstable nodes.

 ### 1.4 We need attract individual stakers from the most intuitive place

+Currently, a hard thing to us is that public never heard of the program.
+There are also no clues on the Polkadot App for nominators to choose 1kv validators from.
-A large number of individual nominators participating in 1kV can also greatly increase the ability of 1kV plan; The Polkadot App is the largest and the most active Polkadot/Kusama clients.
-If we can attract enough APP users to nominate 1kv participants, the validators can run independently without the help from Web3.
-The Web3 can move these stakes to other uses or even help more validators.
+We need to attract enough Polkadot App users to nominate 1kv participants.
+As enough people put their stake on us, we can run independently without the help from Web3.
+Then Web3 can move these stakes to other uses or even help more validators.

 ## 2、 Project objectives